munificent/craftinginterpreters/book/statements-and-state.md

 programmers got more comfortable with deep nesting, functional programming, and closures, it's become much more common to want access to variables in outer scopes.
-That makes it more likely that users will run into the tricky cases where it's not clear what whether they intend their assignment to create a new variable or reuse a surrounding one.
+That makes it more likely that users will run into the tricky cases where it's not clear whether they intend their assignment to create a new variable or reuse a surrounding one.

 So I prefer explicitly declaring variables, which is why Lox requires it.